joshooaj/PSPushover/docs/README.md

 ## Overview

-The PSPushover PowerShell module makes it a breeze to send notifications to any device using the [Pushover](https://pushover.net) service.
+The PSPushover PowerShell module makes it a breeze to send push notifications to any device using the [Pushover](https://pushover.net) service from PowerShell on Windows, Linux, and MacOS.
 You can send push notifications to Android, iOS, and desktop devices.

 Each notification is associated with an "application", and can be sent to an individual user, or